01mf02/computers-spaceflight/src/Epilogue.md

 real-time systems, beginning with the decision to use computers to support manned and unmanned flights.
-Including a computer on-board spacecraft further sealed NASA's fate as a developer and user of embedded computer systems-computers within larger systems replacing or enhancing existing hardware.
+Including a computer on-board spacecraft further sealed NASA's fate as a developer and user of embedded computer systems---computers within larger systems replacing or enhancing existing hardware.
 Therefore, it is in this field of computing that NASA has had its greatest impact.